- 1 meditative thinking

 Stretch your legs and implant your feet firmly on the ground.
 It feels better when your feet touch the cold floor, but if you are wearing shoes or socks, it really doesn’t matter.

 Start from your toes and scan each part of your body slowly till the top of your hair.
 Each and every bit of it.

-You are connecting to your body, and you are grateful for it.
+Connecting to your body, and you are grateful for it.

-You are paying attention to it.
-You are not going to judge yourself, not a bit.
+Do not judge yourself, not a bit.

-You are not going to let your mind wander, and you are not going to wonder anything.
+Let your mind wander, and you are not going to wonder anything.

-You are going to notice each and every part of your body.
+Notice each and every part of your body.
 Not the pain you are suffering but the gifts you have been blessed with.
 Count your blessings and marvel at the creation you are.

-Being sensitive to your sensations:
+Being sensitive to your sensations: Meditative Thinking

 This meditation will help you feel your sensations.
 The sensation in your feet, in your fingers and every part of your body.
 You need to pay attention to every part of your body, starting from your toes.